eclipse-basyx/basyx-website/content/about.md

 type: about
 ---
 <p class="lead">
-Eclipse BaSyx is an open source platform for the next generation automation.
+Eclipse BaSyx is the open source platform for the next generation automation.
 As a reference technology  platform, the BaSyx project enables large and small industries, research institutes, academia, and interested persons, to participate in the fourth industrial revolution.
 </p>

 <p class="lead">